equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 - `ended` is the date and time the job successfully ended.
 Also represented in RFC3339 form and is in UTC.
 This value is only set for `Successful` jobs.
 - `status` is the current status of the job container.
 Possible values are `Running`, `Successful` and `Failed`.
 Status is `Failed` if the container exits with a non-zero exit code, and `Successful` if the exit code is zero.

-## Getting the status of existing jobs
+## Getting the status of all existing jobs

-Get a list of all jobs with their states by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
-The response is an array of job state objects, similar to the response received when creating a new job
+Get a list of all single jobs with their states by sending a `GET` request to `http://compute:8000/api/v1/jobs`.
+The response is an array of job state objects, similar to the response received when creating a new job.
+Jobs that have been started within a batch are not included in this list

 ```json
 [